 As consideration for the licenses granted under the 2022 NCI License Agreement, the Company is required to pay NCI a non-refundable license fee of \$0.6 million, of which \$0.2 million was paid in 2022, and the remaining balance of \$0.4 million is payable in three equal annual installments beginning on the first anniversary of the effective date of the agreement.
 The Company accrued the non-refundable upfront fees of \$0.4 million upon entering into the 2022 NCI License Agreement of which \$0.3 million and \$0.1 million are classified as other non-current liabilities on the balance sheet as of December 31, 2022 and as of June 30, 2023, respectively.
 The Company determined that the purchase of the license under the 2022 NCI License Agreement represented an asset acquisition as it did not meet the definition of a business.
-As the acquired license represented IPR&D assets with no alternative future use, the Company recorded the initial consideration of \$0.6 million under the 2022 NCI License Agreement as research and development expense in March 2022, upon entering into the 2022 NCI License Agreement.
-During the six months ended June 30, 2023, the Company recorded research and development expense of \$0.1 million related to the minimum annual royalty and the achievement of the first clinical milestone.
+As the acquired license represented IPR&D assets with no alternative future use, the Company recorded the initial consideration of \$0.6 million under the 2022 NCI License Agreement as research and development expense in March 2022, upon entering into the 2022 NCI License Agreement as research and development expense in March 2022, upon entering into the 2022 NCI License Agreement as research and development expense in March 2022, upon entering into the 2022 NCI License Agreement as research and development expense of \$0.1 million related to the minimum annual royalty and the achievement of the first clinical milestone.

 The Company agreed to pay up to \$0.2 million in regulatory milestone payments upon achieving specific regulatory filings, up to \$1.8 million in development milestone payments upon achieving specific clinical trials or registration trials, and up to \$16.0 million in sales milestones upon achievement of specific commercial milestone events for up to three distinct licensed products, and an earned royalty on net sales of autologous cell therapy products covered by the licensed patent rights at a low single-digit percentage, depending on the amount of annual net sales and subject to the terms of the 2022 NCI License Agreement.
 The Company is also required to make minimum annual royalty payments of \$50,000 per year, which will be creditable against royalties due for sales in that year.
 In addition, the Company is obligated to pay the NCI a percentage of non-royalty revenue received by the Company from its right to sublicense.
-Additionally, in the event the Company is granted a priority review voucher ("PRV"), the Company would be obligated to pay NCI a minimum of \$5.0 million upon the sale, transfer or lease of the PRV or \$0.5 million upon submission of the PRV for use by the U.S. Food and Drug Administration ("FDA").
+Additionally, in the event the Company is granted a priority review voucher ("PRV"), the Company would be obligated to pay NCI a minimum of \$5.0 million upon submission of the PRV for use by the

+U.S. Food and Drug Administration ("FDA").
 The Company is also obligated to pay NCI a percentage of the fair market value of the consideration the Company receives for any assignment of the 2022 NCI License Agreement to a non-affiliate (upon NCI's prior written consent) or an allocated portion of the fair value of consideration received in connection with a change in control.